 Not telling us all of the desired features

 Why is this an issue?
 We should always be able to add features, right?

-We talked with them and agreed we could do it, but with a catch.
-That statistics page would have a poor loading time because the website’s architecture wasn’t designed for that.
+We talked with them, and yes, whatever the client needs can generally be done.
+After all, this is the virtual world.
+But, here’s a catch.
+Their statistics page would have a poor loading time because the website’s architecture wasn’t designed for that.
 To have a competitive loading time, we needed to change the website’s architecture and re-write some of the code.

-They weren’t happy.
+This did not make their hearts glow with joy.
 Extra code means extra time and costs they didn’t take into consideration.
-If they had told us about this important feature from the beginning, we would have planned the project differently, and we could deliver it accordingly.
-They would have saved time and money.
+Do tell us about the essential features from the beginning.
+It allows us to plan the project differently and deliver it accordingly. **Blue** would have saved a lot of money this way.

-We encourage you to be proactive, come up with ideas, research the competition, and even suggest designs that you like.
-But, it’s a big difference between liking a design and creating one for a development company.
+We encourage you to be proactive, come up with ideas, research the competition, and suggest designs you like.
+But, it’s a big difference between enjoying a design and creating one for a development company.

-Many of our clients tried to do that, thinking they could combine two to three designs from similar platforms and come up with something new that would save some money.
-Sure do it if you are a designer, but we suggest you let the pros do it if you’re not.
+Many of our clients tried to do just that.
+They would combine two to three designs from similar platforms and come up with something new to save money.
+Sure, do it if you are a designer.
+Otherwise, let the pros do it.

 - Design delivered on a piece of paper.
 That’s a sketch, not an actual design.
 We don’t know how it’s supposed to look and work.